Punderthings/fossfoundation/_pages/listing.md

 has_children: true
 ---

-A listing of **non-profit** foundations that host FOSS projects or are otherwise significant in the open source ecosystem.
+An alphabetical listing of **non-profit** foundations that host FOSS projects or are otherwise significant in the open source ecosystem.

-Commercial entities and projects that aren't *independent* legal entities are not included here, as noted in our [data philosophy](data).
-See our [OpenAPI spec](openapi).
+{% include foundation-list-nav.html %}
+{{ fdnlistnav }}